sudo-decryptic/sudo-decryptic.github.io/_posts/2022-07-23-steelmountain.md

 5985/tcp open  wsman
 8080/tcp open  http-proxy
 ```
-Checking the other website running on TCP port 8080 reveals what seems to be an web app to browse system files.
+Checking the other website running on TCP port 8080 reveals what seems to be a web app to browse system files.
 The bottom left corner contains server information including a hyperlink [HTTP File Server 2.3](http://www.rejetto.com/hfs/) towards the open source project of the web app.

 Searching Exploit-DB shows that HFS version 2.3 is vulnerable (CVE-2014-6287) to RCE.